top of page

 Section 3: Thermal Physics

-This section of 9 lectures was taught by Stephane Coen.
+This section of 9 lectures was taught by Mark Conway.
 Students coming from a CIE background have found this block quite manageable as it was merely an extension of concepts they had learnt before.
 Others coming from NCEA Physics backgrounds found this topic quite new and slightly more difficult than the rest because the equations were all relatively new.

 For this section, it was crucial to spend time fully understanding the concepts and equations before starting practicing questions, because many equations from this section look very similar (absolute pressure vs gauge pressure etc.), so you need to be able to distinguish the different uses of them.